felipecrs/decompress-tarxz/readme.md

 Type: `Buffer` `Stream`

-Buffer or stream to decompress.
+Buffer or Stream to decompress.